vizicist/palette/README.md

  Exception: sjlj
 ```

-- set up the repos as follows
+- set up the repos by entering these lines in a "cmd" window:

 ```
 mkdir %USERPROFILE%\go\src\github.com\vizicist